d6u/map-project/doc/TheMap.md

     - return: (google.maps.Map) return `undefined` if no map instance

+9. bindInfoWindowToMarker(marker, options)

+    - marker: (google.maps.Marker)
+    - options: (Object, must contain `content` property) `content` property is used to set content for infoWindow DOM
+    - return: (google.maps.InfoWindow)

+    This method also push all new infoWindows to `$infoWindows` array property.
+This method will add event `click` listener on marker to open the infoWindow on click.

+10. removeInfoWindows(infoWindows)

+    - infoWindows: (Array | google.maps.InfoWindow)

 ## EventEmitter

 TheMap service inherited EventEmitter class methods.
 Usage example would be ThePlacesSearch services is using `on` to attach event listeners on TheMap service.